dgsienko/PHLIP/readme.md

 * [Pydub](http://pydub.com)

 ## Technologies
-Our project uses a Thin Client, Flask/Python, and MySQL.
+Our project is a **Thin Client**, using **Flask/Python** and **MySQL**.
 We used the Flask-MySQL combination because we were more familiar with it than with our alternatives.
 Having a Thin Client makes sense because, especially in the case of Weather Alerts, the website only needs to be available to manage rules -- the lights can update in the background (the computation is handled on the back-end).